 How to train and upskill yourself – for free

-I’ve previously explained how and why I’m focusing on my training and development.
-Although some of my training has required a financial investment, there are loads of ways you can train and upskill yourself as a freelancer or small business owner without spending any cash.
-Below are some suggestions, along with some of my current favourite resources.
+Unhooked Communications MD Claire previously explained how and why she’s focusing on her training and development.
+Although some of the training has required a financial investment, there are loads of ways you can train and upskill yourself as a small business owner or freelancer without spending any cash.
+Here Claire shares some of her favourites.

 Free business, PR and marketing training resources